erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 (Implementation Instructions: Java Spring Boot has built-in support for these protocols, using the **spring-boot-starter-oauth2-client** and **spring-boot-starter-security** dependencies)

-#### Testability
+#### Maintainability:

+<p>(Definition: The software should be designed in a way that makes it easy to understand, modify, and maintain over time.
+This includes considerations for code readability, proper documentation, and adherence to coding best practices.)</p>

+As mentioned above, each service should hav a specific, single task.
+This is an important step in making the system easy to understand.
+In addition, the development team should take into consideration best practices for code readability and proper documentation, preferring clear, modular and properly named software components rather than over-documenting.

+##### Testability:

 <p>(Definition: The software should be designed in a way that facilitates easy testing, both at unit and system levels.
 It should have proper logging and debugging mechanisms in place to aid in identifying and resolving issues)</p>

-##### Logging
+###### Logging

 - Every step in the services should be logged.
 Since there is no UI for the services, logging is almost the only way of figuring out what’s going on (consumer groups lags can also shed some light on the progress).
 - All services should be configured in docker-level (i.e. without changing logging functionality for each service) to redirect their logging into [graylog](https://docs.docker.com/config/containers/logging/gelf/).

-##### System level testing
+###### System level testing

 - Each service should be runnable **on its own**, with pre-prepared data, and have functionality to compare its output to the given input.
 - For example, the [Receiver](#receiver-service) service in the [mvp-level-implementation](../mvp-level-implementation/README.md) is currently capable to execute on its own from a backup file: [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) - refer to the environment variables URL_TO_EXECUTE_AFTER_STARTUP and PEOPLE_GEO_LOCATIONS_CSV.
 - In addition, each such script should be enhanced to compare its output to the given input, allowing developers to verify the service execution under load (e.g. COPY_FROM_BACKUP=1*1000 for 1 thread * 1,000 iterations in [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) above) during CI/CD.

-#### Maintainability
+#### Extensibility

-<p>(Definition: The software should be designed in a way that makes it easy to understand, modify, and maintain over time.
-This includes considerations for code readability, proper documentation, and adherence to coding best practices.)</p>
+(Definition: The software should be designed in a way that facilitates adding new features without modifying the existing system).

-As mentioned above, each service should hav a specific, single task.
-This is an important step in making the system easy to understand.
-In addition, the development team should take into consideration best practices for code readability and proper documentation, preferring clear, modular and properly named software components rather than over-documenting.

 ## Services Drill Down